chriscamicas/abl-tmlanguage/README.md

 # Scopes

 The ABL-specific scopes produced by the ABL grammer listed in the table below.
-The scope names are largely based on the naming conventions at https://macromates.com/manual/en/language_grammars#language_rules .
+The scope names are largely based on the naming conventions at https://macromates.com/manual/en/language_grammars#language_rules and https://www.sublimetext.com/docs/scope_naming.html .

 | Scope Name | Used for/by |
 | ------------- | ------------- |